aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 You will also notice that there is a `app.UseAuthorization()` after `app.UseRouting()` which configures the authorization middleware.
 This middleware will have access the httpcontext endpoint object set by the endpoint routing middleware.

-Notice that we dont have any MVC or endpoint dispatch middleware configured at the end of the method, after all other middleware configuration.
+Notice that we don't have any MVC or endpoint dispatch middleware configured at the end of the method, after all other middleware configuration.

-This is becuase the behavior of the version 3 preview 3 build is that the resolved endpoint will be implicitly dispatched to the controller action by the framework itself.
+This is because the behavior of the version 3 preview 3 build is that the resolved endpoint will be implicitly dispatched to the controller action by the framework itself.

 Similar to what we did for version 2.2 we can add the same custom middleware to inspect the resolved endpoint object.